 UNIVERSITY OF WISCONSIN River Falls

-UWRF Physics Department faculty specialize in a wide variety of research topics, including laser physics (Lowell McCann); liquid crystals (Eileen Korenic); ed tech, electronics, and standardized student assessment (Matt Vonk); astrophysics (Glenn Spiczak, Suruj Seunarine); science outreach and musical acoustics (Earl Blodgett); faculty development, Scholarship of Teaching and Learning (SOTL), academic risk-taking (Arriety Lowell); and gender issues in science (Rellen Hardtke).
+Physics Department faculty specialize in a wide variety of research topics.
+A few examples include: Laser physics (Lowell McCann); liquid crystals (Eileen Korenic); ed tech, electronics, and standardized student assessment (Matt Vonk); astrophysics (Glenn Spiczak, Suruj Seunarine); faculty development, Scholarship of Teaching and Learning (SOTL), academic risk-taking (Arriety Lowell); and gender issues in science (Rellen Hardtke).

 Our students and faculty are working to better understand some of the most energetic events in the universe.
 The Physics Department is involved with two astrophysics projects at the South Pole, IceCube and the South Pole Neutron Monitors.
 IceCube is a massive telescope that searches for the highest energy neutrinos produced in the universe while the Neutron Monitors observe low energy cosmic rays that are produced in our galaxy and nearby in the sun.